p-almeida12/p-almeida12.github.io/_posts/2024-06-14-big-o-notation.md

 <span style="margin-left: 10px;"></span>
 Big O Notation is a fundamental concept in computer science that every developer should understand.
 It provides a high-level understanding of the efficiency of algorithms by describing their time and space complexity.
-For developers, whether they are writing Java code or building backend web applications, understanding Big O Notation is crucial for writing efficient, scalable, and high-performance code.
+For developers, understanding Big O Notation is crucial for writing efficient, scalable, and high-performance code.

 <span style="margin-left: 10px;"></span>
 Java developers often deal with a variety of data structures and algorithms provided by the Java Collections Framework.